apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Judge reinstates gag order on Trump in federal election subversion case**
+**Vikings fear QB Kirk Cousins suffered Achilles injury**

-You can read more about it [here](https://www.cnn.com/2023/10/29/politics/trump-gag-order-reinstated/index.html).
+You can read more about it [here](https://sports.yahoo.com/kirk-cousins-achilles-injury-vikings-qb-122434143.html).

 ## Requirements
 - Python 3.8